DonovanLoSg/cleaning-dsolutions/README.md

 - Allow member to edit articles they contributed.
 - Allow member to delete articles they contributed.
 - Include an article creation page accepting article titles, cleaning location, article content, cleaning items, cleaning supplies and tags.
-- Allow member to view their own profile comprising of nickname, email address and password.
+- Allow member to view their own profile containing of nickname, email address and password.
 - Allow member to update their nickname or reset their password.

 #### Administrator Access
 - Display a search panel to allow administrator to search using different methods: search by article titles, search by cleaning location or search by tags.
 - When a search is executed, it will return the result in a list containing article titles and cleaning locations.
 - Allow administrator to select one of article by clicking on the article titles from the search results to view the article.
-- Allow administrator to delete an article by clicking on the corresponding delete button.
+- Allow administrator to delete an article by clicking on the corresponding "delete" button.
-- Allow administrator to delete an article by clicking on the delete button on the article itself.
+- Allow administrator to delete an article by clicking on the "delete button" on the article itself.
-- Allow administrator to edit an article by clicking on the edit button on the article itself.
+- Allow administrator to edit an article by clicking on the "edit" button on the article itself.
 - Allow administrator to add a comment on the article page.
 - Allow administrator to edit the comment he left on the article page.
 - Allow administrator to validate the article content by voting whether it works, somewhat works, or doesn’t work.